 - They are a quick fix to try and lose weight but are not sustainable over a long period of time for most people

 - They can cause you to “yo-yo” — Losing weight initially but then going back to your old ways.
-Many people wind up back at their original weight, or sometimes even higher.
+Many people wind up back at their original weight or even higher.
 This is called “yo-yo dieting” and studies have shown this can be just as bad (if not worse) for your overall health and can have long-term effects on your metabolism.

 Low Carb: Atkins, Ketogenic (aka Keto), etc.